occlum/occlum/README.md

 # Occlum

-Occlum is a memory-safe, multi-process library OS for Intel SGX.
-As a library OS, it enables *unmodified* applications to run on SGX, thus protecting the confidentiality and integrity of user workloads transparently.
+Occlum is a *memory-safe*, *multi-process* library OS (LibOS) for [Intel SGX](https://software.intel.com/en-us/sgx).
+As a LibOS, it enables *unmodified* applications to run on SGX, thus protecting the confidentiality and integrity of user workloads transparently.

-Compared to existing library OSes for SGX, Occlum has following unprecedented features:
+Compared to existing LibOSes for SGX, Occlum has following salient features:

-  * **Memory safety.** The library OS itself is written in Rust, a memory-safe programming language, thus free from low-level, memory bugs;
-  * **Efficient multitasking.** The library OS has a complete and efficient multi-process support, including fast process creation, low-cost IPC, code sharing (e.g., shared libraries) and data sharing (e.g., encrypted file systems).
+  * **Efficient multitasking.** The LibOS has a complete and efficient multi-process support, including fast process creation, low-cost IPC, code sharing (e.g., shared libraries) and data sharing (e.g., encrypted file systems).
-  * **Fault isolation** - The crash of one user process cannot crash the library OS or other user processes, which is good for system stability and data integrity.
+  * **Fault isolation.** The crash of one user process cannot crash the LibOS or other user processes, which is good for security and robustness.
+  * **Memory safety.** The LibOS itself is written in [Rust](https://www.rust-lang.org/), a memory-safe programming language, thus free from low-level, memory bugs;

+## Why Occlum?

+### Efficient Multitasking

+The primary motivation of Occlum project is to achieve efficient multitasking on LibOSes for SGX.

+Multitasking is an important feature for LibOSes (or any OSes in general), but difficult to implement efficiently on SGX.
+It is important since virtually any non-trivial application demands more than one process.
+And its difficulty is evident from the fact that existing LibOSes for SGX either do not support multitasking (e.g., Haven and SCONE) or fail to do so efficiently (e.g., Graphene-SGX is nearly 10,000X slower than Linux on spawning new processes).

+To realize efficient multitasking, Occlum adopts a novel *multi-process-per-enclave* approach, which runs all LibOS processes and the LibOS itself inside a single enclave.
+Running inside a single address space, Occlum’s processes enjoy the benefits of fast startup, low-cost inter-process communication (IPC) and shared system services (e.g., encrypted file systems).

+### Fault Isolation

+As there are no hardware isolation mechanisms available inside an enclave, Occlum emulates the traditional OS-enforced inter-process isolation and user-kernel isolation with [Software Fault Isolation (SFI)]() technique.
+Specifically, we design a novel SFI scheme called **Multi-Domain SFI (MDSFI)** that enables Occlum to enforce process sandbox: *any LibOS process cannot compromise or crash other LibOS processes or the LibOS itself*.

+### Memory Safety

+Occlum also improves the memory safety of LibOS-based, SGX-protected applications.
+The memory safety of C/C++ programs is still an unresolved problem (e.g., Google [syzkaller project](https://github.com/google/syzkaller) found 600+ memory bugs in Linux kernel).
+And it is well known that memory-safe bugs are the most common class of security vulnerabilities.
+Compared to existing LibOSes for SGX, Occlum improves the memory safety of SGX applications in two folds:

+   1. User programs are made more resilient to memory safety vulnerabilities.
+Thanks to MDSFI, Occlum enforces Data Execution Prevention (DEP) to prevent code injection attacks and Control Flow Integrity (CFI) to mitigate Return-Oriented Programming (ROP) attacks.
+   1. LibOS itself is memory safe.
+Occlum LibOS is developed in Rust programming language, a memory-safe programming language.
+This reduces the odds of low-level memory-safety bugs in the LibOS, thus more trustworthy to the application developers.

 ## How to Build?